Tekyo23/Intel-Corporation/README.md

 The following website has only educational purposes.
-© Intel Corporation has no relation with the project.
+Intel Corporation© has no relation with the project.
 Any complaint via email: tekyo23.sergio@gmail.com